jdtoscano94/Learning-Scientific_Machine_Learning_Residual_Based_Attention_PINNs_DeepONets/README.md

 Hi, I’m Juan Diego Toscano.
 Thanks for stopping by.

 This repository will help you get involved in the physics-informed machine learning world.
-In particular, it is a step-by-step guide that covers some basic concepts needed to run a PINN in Pytorch (from approximating functions to solving PDEs).
+In particular, it is a step-by-step guide that covers some basic concepts needed to run a PINN in Pytorch (from approximating functions, solving PDEs, forward and Inverse problems using a  physics-informed neural network).

 Right now, I am a bit busy.
 However, in the future, I will upload more examples on DeepOnets, and other types of PINNs.